Blyzz616/BoxSOP/policies/Everyday_Log_Retention.md

 ### Scope
-This policy applies to all employees of Box Manufacturing who handle sensitive data, and it is designed to govern the retention of logs created during daily operations to ensure security and compliance.
+This policy applies to all employees of Box Manufacturing who handle sensitive data, governing the retention of logs created during daily operations to ensure security and compliance.

 ### Audience
 This policy is applicable to all employees, contractors, and vendors who have access to Box Manufacturing's information systems and data.

 ### Retention Period
-Logs containing information such as system events and user activities, must be retained for a minimum period of twelve months from the date of creation.
+Logs containing information such as system events and user activities must be retained for a minimum period of eighteen months from the date of creation.
-However, logs related to security incidents or audits have longer retention periods and are referenced in the [Incident Event Log Retention](https://github.com/Blyzz616/BoxSOP/blob/main/policies/Incident_Event_Log_Retention.md)
+However, logs related to security incidents or audits have longer retention periods and are referenced in the [Incident Event Log Retention Procedure](https://github.com/Blyzz616/BoxSOP/blob/main/policies/Incident_Event_Log_Retention.md).

 ### Log Monitoring
 It is the responsibility of the IT Security team to regularly monitor, review, and analyze the logs to identify any unusual activities, security breaches, or policy violations.